 My dead darling

 OK, I lied, one part did hurt, but I knew it was the right thing to do.
 Kristen said that she wouldn’t be surprised if someone down the road – a Pitch Wars mentor, or future agent – would ask me to cut the prologue.
-I wrote about my prologue here on my blog, you can even read the original, first draft version, and I discussed the pros and cons of prologues and reasons why they’re so controversial amongst writers and editors.
+I wrote about my prologue here on my blog, you can even read the original, first draft version when you subscribe to my email list, and I discussed the pros and cons of prologues and reasons why they’re so controversial amongst writers and editors.
 That didn’t stop me writing it and including it in my manuscript.
 But, as Kristen said, it was really just a huge spoiler for everything that happens later in the book, so I knew that, with the new beginning being more action packed and gripping, it had to go.

 The five stages of loss

 So, I killed my darling, I cut my prologue.
 I saved a copy of my original MS so I can keep it for posterity, and to see how far it has come by the time it gets published, and maybe that took the sting out of removing the prologue and first three chapters.
 I didn’t delete them and send them into the void, I can still refer to them and use snippets here and there throughout the rest of my MS.

 If your manuscript is finished and you’re ready to start the revision process, here are five steps to killing your darlings: